Ted Budd: Foreign policy

 In 2021, Budd was one of 14 Republican representatives to vote against a measure condemning the 2021 Myanmar coup d'état.
-In 2024, he visited Israel as a show of support after the Hamas-led attacks of October 7, 2023.
+In 2024, he visited Israel as a show of support after the October 7 attacks.

 Antitrust bill

 In 2022, Budd was one of 39 Republicans to vote for the Merger Filing Fee Modernization Act of 2021, an antitrust package that would crack down on corporations for anti-competitive behavior.

 Fiscal Responsibility Act of 2023

 Budd was among the 31 Senate Republicans who voted against final passage of the Fiscal Responsibility Act of 2023.

 Cybersecurity

 In January 2025, Budd co-sponsored the Kids Off Social Media Act (KOSMA), which was introduced by Senators Brian Schatz, Chris Murphy, Ted Cruz, and Katie Britt.
 Senators John Curtis, Peter Welch, John Fetterman, Angus King, and Mark Warner also co-sponsored the Act, which would set a minimum age of 13 to use social media platforms and prevent social media companies from feeding "algorithmically targeted" content to users under 17.